Opportunities: Mobilizing Together for Action

 How can you help?
 Volunteer just an hour a week tutoring a child, K-3, and be a part of this all in community effort to close the childhood literacy achievement gap.

-The partnering organizations will give you all the support you need.
+We'll give you all the support you need.
 Training.
 Materials.
 Check-ins.
 An easy-to-use, structured curriculum.
 Your choice of schools and a range of available times.
 All our kids need is you and you can change their life for the better, forever.

 Here's a glimpse, by the numbers, into Reading Warriors during 2021-2022: